prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

 ## Things to know

-### Type paths file in public
+### Type paths file in `/public`

 The new schema system builds a map of your custom types' fields to their GraphQL type.
-This is used internally to ensure fields are transformed and returned depending on their type.
+This is used internally to ensure fields are transformed correctly depending on their type.

 The same map is used in the front-end when previewing documents.
 In order for